Help

 Default Gateway displays the IP address of the connected router and DNS Server the address of the used DNS server.

 With System Status it is possible to retrieve the IP of your device (or router) as seen from the Internet.
-To avoid Internet connection when not necessary, the retrieval of external IP is performed manually by pressing the Reload button.
+To avoid using the Internet connection when not necessary, the retrieval of the external IP is performed manually by pressing the Reload button.
 Loading... is displayed while the IP address is being retrieved.
 When the IP address cannot be determined, or there was an error during its retrieval, N/A is displayed.

 Wi-Fi Information